2Cold2Code/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

     .forEach() returns undefined and the same array, .map() returns a new array with defined data.

 2. What is the difference between a function and a method?

+    A function is stand-alone, where a method is a function within/on an object.

 3. What is closure?